 Quarter log siding features curved exterior faces that overlap to create a series of horizontal arcs.

 D-Shaped Log Siding

 The D-shaped log siding has a more refined and modern appearance than full round log siding.
-This profile features a flat surface on the inside of the log and a curved surface on the outside.
+Its profile features a flat surface on the inside of the log and a curved surface on the outside.
 It gives the logs a distinctive D-shape when viewed from one end.
 The logs’ flat interior surface makes installation easier.
-It also gives a more uniform appearance when finished.

 Hand-Hewn Log Siding

 Hand-hewn log siding features an irregular and textured profile with flat sections across each log.
 It creates a rustic, natural appearance for cabins, lodges, and rural settings.

 Swedish cope log siding features a half-moon cut on the underside of each log.
 The cope creates a tight, interlocking fit that provides good insulation and weather protection.
 The logs’ diameter ranges from 6-12 inches, with lengths up to 18 feet.

 Alternatives to Wood Log Siding

 Wood log siding consists of either pine or cedar.
 Other log siding materials include vinyl, concrete, and steel.